 Canon R6 vs Olympus E-M5 II

 The Canon EOS R6 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in July 2020 and February 2015.
-Both the Canon R6 and the E-M5 II are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and a Four Thirds (E-M5 II) sensor.
+Both the R6 and the E-M5 II are mirrorless interchangeable lens cameras that are based on a full frame (R6) and a Four Thirds (E-M5 II) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.